noxjs/noxjs/README.md

 # Nox.js

-Nox.js helps you defining namespaces, injecting your dependencies (if any), using decorators and modularizing your application.
+Nox.js helps you defining namespaces, injecting your dependencies (if any), using decorators, emitting events and modularizing your application.

 It does't need jQuery or any third-part library, although you can use any with no problems.